22 Messages to Actions Conversion Statistics

 14. 80% reduction in task completion time

-Anthropic’s analysis of 100,000 real-world conversations found that AI reduces task completion time by 80% on average.
-This dramatic improvement comes from AI’s ability to instantly parse message content, identify action items, and execute or route them appropriately.
-This+that’s workflow automation applies this capability to everyday inbox management.
+Anthropic’s analysis of 100,000 real-world conversations found that AI cuts task completion time by 80% on average.
+The gain comes from AI reading a message instantly, spotting the action items, and then either doing them or sending them where they belong.
+This+that’s workflow automation brings that to the daily grind of managing an inbox.

 15. 84% median time savings with AI assistance